-The rate of gastroenteritis presentations to sentinel GPs increased in the past week but remained below the baseline (Figure 14).
+The rate of gastroenteritis presentations to sentinel GPs remained below the baseline level in the past week (Figure 14).

 Figure 14.
-Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2018 to 2023 YTD
+Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2019 to 2024 YTD

-Gastroenteritis presentations at EDs decreased in the past week to the lower range of values usually reported at this time of year (Figure 15).
+Gastroenteritis presentations at EDs increased in the past week but remained in the lower range of values usually reported at this time of year (Figure 15).